Sttark/blind_control/hub/README.md

 - A web interface for manual control
 - API endpoints for the hub to send commands
 - Standalone operation if the hub is unreachable
+- A schedule view page to see the current blind schedule

 ## Service Management